Photo by Etienne Girardet on Unsplash

 1. Blogs

-It seems like everyone has a blog these days, but if you’re new here a blog is basically an online journal that allows your brand to share thoughts, trends, product info, and other educational (and entertaining) content to engage your audience with.
+It seems like everyone has a blog these days, because they work!
+But if you’re new here a blog is basically an online journal that allows your brand to share thoughts, trends, product info, and other educational (and entertaining) content to engage your audience with.

 Blogs are not: